 The Program is a second silent mortgage loan program designed to assist qualified low-income individuals with the purchase of their first home.
 Program assistance is limited to \$500,000 (inclusive of applicable program fees) or the lesser amount (with zero percent interest) necessary to provide the "gap" assistance required to meet the Program's front-end ratio requirements of 25% to 35%, whichever is lower.
-The outstanding balance, net of allowance, at June 30, 2018 was \$1,642,918.
+The outstanding balance at June 30, 2019 was \$1,625,877.